RevealBi/Documentation/en/datasources/supported-data-sources/athena.md

    >[!NOTE]
    > If you have specified your Query result location (QRL) in Reveal, but you can't find your output in this location, please check  your workgroup configuration in Athena for settings that prevent you from using custom QRLs.
 For more information, take a look at [Specifying a Query Result Location](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location) in Athena's documentation.

 6. **Athena Data Source**: also known as _Data Catalog_ containing databases.
-You can choose it from the list of that will appear after you connect to your Athena account (see steps 1-3).
+You can choose it from the list that will appear after you connect to your Athena account (see steps 1-3).

 ### Setting Up Your Data